-- 15. In the face of climate change, WFP's mandate and services have never been more relevant.
+- 14. In the face of climate change, WFP's mandate and services have never been more relevant.
 WFP recognizes that it is being asked to respond to a growing number of climate disasters while addressing a significant number of other complex disasters around the world.
-By scaling up its support to improving the capacities of the most vulnerable and food-insecure countries and communities, WFP aims to build climate resilience in a way that enables governments and the most vulnerable food-insecure people to address the impacts of climate change on their food and nutrition security in the long term.
-Through this work, WFP can play a critical role in supporting the United Nations Framework Convention on Climate Change (UNFCCC), particularly implementation of the Paris Agreement, as part of its overall support to the 2030 Agenda and its Sustainable Development Goals (SDGs). - 16.
-The WFP Strategic Plan (2017-2021) aligns WFP's activities with the 2030 Agenda, focusing on support to achievement of SDGs 2 on achieving zero hunger and 17 on partnering to support implementation of the other SDGs; acknowledging that the goals are intrinsically linked and cannot be achieved in isolation.
-SDG 13 reflects the need for urgent action to combat climate change and its impacts.
+By scaling up its support to improving the capacities of the most vulnerable and food-insecure countries and communities, WFP aims to build climate resilience in a way that enables governments to address the impacts of climate change in the long term.
+Through this work, WFP can play a critical role in supporting implementation of the Paris Agreement of the United Nations Framework Convention on Climate Change (UNFCCC) as part of its overall support to the 2030 Agenda and its Sustainable Development Goals (SDGs). - 15.
+The WFP Strategic Plan (2017-2021) aligns WFP's activities with the 2030 Agenda, focusing on support to achievement of SDGs 2 and 17 and acknowledging that the goals are intrinsically linked and cannot be achieved in isolation.
+SDG 13 reflects the need for urgent action to combat climate change and its impacts. - 16.
+The Strategic Plan also guides WFP in supporting countries' implementation of the Paris Agreement, which aims to strengthen the global response to the threat that climate change poses to sustainable development and the eradication of poverty. - 17.
+The Paris Agreement calls on all countries to develop National Adaptation Plans (NAPs) and Nationally Determined Contributions (NDCs), and for United Nations agencies to support the development and implementation of country actions, including these and other plans, policies, programmes and tools as appropriate. - 18.
+The agreement also recognizes the importance of averting, minimizing and addressing the losses and damage caused by the adverse effects of climate change, including extreme weather events and slow-onset events - an area where WFP has a specific mandate, capacity and strengths, which are reinforced by its recognized experience and tools for addressing climate risks.
+Specifically, the agreement highlights the need to enhance early warning systems, emergency preparedness, measures to address slow-onset events, comprehensive risk assessment and management, climate-risk insurance, and the resilience of communities, livelihoods and ecosystems.
+It also outlines the role that the Warsaw International Mechanism for Loss and Damage (WIM) should